WordPress Sitemap: How to Create, Check, and Submit One

 What Is a WordPress Sitemap?

-A WordPress sitemap is a website file in the XML format that includes a list of all URLs you want to have indexed by search engines.
-The primary role of an XML sitemap is to help search engines crawl your website more efficiently.
+A WordPress sitemap is a website file in XML format that includes a list of all URLs you want search engines to index.

 It looks something like this: